 How does it work?

-If you are a child and you don’t have a library card but someone in your family checks books out for you, you can use their card to sign up.
-For adults, if you don’t have a card, it’s easy to get one: just bring your photo ID to your nearest library branch.
+Yes.
+If you are a child and you don’t have a library card but someone in your family checks books out for you, you can use their card.
+For adults, if you don’t have a card, it’s easy to get one: click here to learn how.

 Can I read eBooks or listen to audiobooks?

-My child isn't 5 yet but can read by themselves, can they sign up as a Kid?
+My child can't read by themselves, can they still sign up?

 What if I have more questions?

-Be sure to contact the library either online, over the phone, and we'll be happy to answer any questions you might have!
+Be sure to contact the library either online or over the phone, and we'll be happy to answer any questions you might have!